 If you are serious about buying a home, understanding your finances is a crucial first step.
 “Meeting with a mortgage expert and getting pre-approved for a loan puts you in a stronger position when you are ready to make an offer on the home,” says Sophia Constantinou, Vice President of Sales at Lyons Mortgage.

 Your credit score is one of the ways a mortgage lender will determine your financial ability to pay your loan punctually, every month.
 Five key factors influence your score, each varying in importance:

 While a low credit score doesn’t necessarily mean you won’t be able to qualify for the loan you want, it certainly impacts the kind of loan you’re eligible for.
 Interest rates for scores lower than 700 are likely to be higher than the lowest rate available — and that will make your mortgage more expensive.

 On the other hand, a score of 740 or above could land you the best possible rate.

 Being able to supply 20% of the home sale price in cash can eliminate the need for private mortgage insurance and allow you to negotiate for a lower interest rate.
-In addition, a higher down payment will lower the amount you pay over the life of your loan.
+Also, a higher down payment will lower the amount you pay over the life of your loan.

-A higher down payment is also more likely to make you more attractive to seller as you will look financially ready to make the purchase and, in competitive markets like New York City, could place you above other buyers.
+A higher down payment makes you more attractive to the seller, displaying that you are financially ready to make the purchase.
+In competitive markets like New York City, this will separate you from other buyers.